 This essentially allows retirees who are living off investments to take advantage of the income generated from their assets while also building wealth.

-Not everyone will want to explore beyond simple stock and bond investments but alternative investments can enable retirees to live off investments who would have otherwise needed to spend their retirement savings with withdrawals.
+Not everyone will want to explore beyond simple stock and bond investments but alternative investments can enable retirees to live off investments rather than making retirement withdrawals to live.

 The type of assets selected for living off investments will depend on the amount of income needed, the skills and interests of the investor, and the amount of capital the investor has.
 Every investor has to choose what works best for his own situation and desired lifestyle.

-How to Live Off Investments by Combining Investment Withdrawals with Income Streams
+How to Live Off Investments with Withdrawals and Income Streams

 This method of living off investments combines the two methods above.
 It assumes that the investor has enough investment savings to generate enough income to cover most if not all living expenses and can also rely on retirement withdrawals when needed.